 The trucks associated with the VMT portion of the project will be operational no more than six days per week.
 The specific days that the trucks will operate will vary depending on the Wharf operations.
-All cargo and transportation figures presented in Table 2-3 are maximums, with the exception that the number of unit trains per week is expressed as an average,.
-The use of barges and smaller vessels at the VMT Terminal may result in the potential for a portion of VMT's total truck and rail volumes to be handled by barges, but may also result in an overall reduction in efficiency and total annual cargo throughput.
+All cargo and transportation figures presented in Table 2-3 are maximums, with the exception that the number of unit trains per week is expressed as an average, The-the use of barges and smaller vessels at the VMT Terminal may result in the potential for a portion of VMT's total truck and rail volumes to be handled by barges, but may also result in an overall reduction in efficiency and total annual cargo throughput.
+Note that the transition from VMT Phase 1 to Phase 2 operations would result in smaller vessels utilizing the newly opened Phase 2 terminal facilities, and the potential for a portion of VMT's total truck and rail volumes to be handled by barges.
+It is also possible that goods and materials arriving by barges and other smaller vessels would leave the site by truck or rail (resulting in no net reduction in truck and rail volumes between Phase 1 and Phase 2).
 Concurrently with establishment of Orcem's Phase 2 operations, the percentage of maximum terminal capacity utilized for import of raw materials serving the Orcem Site would increase (as quantified in Table 2-4 later in this discussion).
 That portion of the maximum remaining terminal capacity available for VMT import and export would therefore decrease with operation of Orcem Phase 2.
-Cargos which are not containerized, or do not otherwise release fugitive dust or airborne/soluble toxic materials when handled and stored in the open, would be unloaded using portable equipment onto the paved or aggregate surfaces within the 8.05acre VMT Terminal shipping and receiving site area.
+Cargos which are not containerized, or do not otherwise release fugitive dust or airborne/soluble toxic materials when handled and stored in the open, would be unloaded using portable equipment onto the paved or aggregate surfaces within the 10.58.05-acre VMT Terminal shipping and receiving site area.
 Existing pavement within these areas would be removed where necessary in order to complete finished elevation grading for stormwater management and to establish permeable surfaces where appropriate.
 All other cargo received or shipped through the VMT Terminal would be handled through enclosed transport devices.
 The existing surfaces at the site would be used as temporary laydown areas for the cargo being prepared for loading onto vessels or unloaded for transfer to barge, rail, or trucks.
 Temporary storage structures could be used if all-weather coverage is warranted.